-With the Playstation Vita and the newly released Playstation 4 and Xbox One, it's safe to say that achievements and trophies are not going anywhere.
+With the Playstation Vita, Playstation 4 and Xbox One, it's safe to say that achievements and trophies are not going anywhere.
 And why should they?
 It feels good to hear that beep, see the little image and read the descriptions.
 A number of them take significant effort and skill, and when we finally succeed we feel rewarded, even though the reward has no real value.
 Unfortunately, that usually isn't the case.

 1. Moving forward in the story